iipeace/guider/README.md

 =======

 ```
-Enable kernel options  for thread / function mode as bellow
+Enable kernel options as below to take advantage of all the features

-[ Default ]
 CONFIG_RING_BUFFER
 CONFIG_FTRACE
 CONFIG_TRACING